-Once recommended, UPP students are required to complete a satisfactory interview with a member of the UPP committee (Assistant Dean of Enrollment, Director of Student Success and Retention, Vice President for Enrollment, Assistant Dean for Learning Services), and complete one course at Nichols College as a non-matriculated student, with a grade of "C" or better.
+Once recommended, UPP students are required to complete a satisfactory interview with a member of the UPP committee (Assistant Dean of Enrollment, Associate Director of Enrollment for Student Success, Vice President for Enrollment, Assistant Dean for Learning Services), and complete one course at Nichols College as a non-matriculated student, with a grade of "C" or better.
 Courses must be approved by the UPP committee.